pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 We specify two methods for variable length encoding, one generic and one for signature subpacket types only.

-### UTF-8 Encoding
+### UTF-ish Encoding

-For registries other than signature subpacket types, we use the same encoding as UTF-8, i.e.
+For registries other than signature subpacket types, we use a similar encoding scheme to UTF-8, but with four-octet encodings omitted, i.e.

 ```
 if the 1st octet <  128, then